How Supporting English Learning Improves Safety and Business Outcomes

 Fewer Injuries and Fatalities

-Latino immigrant workers face substantially higher fatality rates than the general workforce.
+Immigrant workers face a fatality rate nearly 50% higher than other workers, largely due to language barriers.
 Improving language access and communication reduces misunderstanding of hazards and procedures, lowering injury and fatality risk.

 Source: NIOSH – Safety & the Diverse Workforce